nus-cs2103-AY2021S2/tp/docs/UserGuide.md

 * `delete_student 2` deletes the 2nd student based on the current list of students

 ##### Listing students' emails based on current list: `emails`
+As a user, you might want to quickly get all the email address of your students and send them a mass email.
-Displays concatenated string of students' emails based on current list, separated by `;`.
-Useful for sending mass emails to students.
+This feature displays a concatenated string of students' emails based on current list, separated by `;` which can be copied to their respective email client (E.g. gmail) for mass sending of emails to students.

 Format: `emails`